davidpomerenke/gpt-lite/README.md

-# GPT--, An Alternative ChatGPT UI
+# GPT Lite, An Alternative ChatGPT UI

 The GPT4 API is much cheaper than the ChatGPT subscription.[^1] This project provides a minimal UI to mimic the basic features of the ChatGPT subscription.

-This can save you 240 USD per year, or give you 0.75-2.5 days of of additional free time per year.[^2]
+This can save you 240 USD per year, or give you 0.75-2.5 days of additional free time per year.[^2]

-- ✅ The core feature is **storing and organizing conversations**, such that results can be retrieved easily, and old conversations can be continued.
+- ✅ The core feature is **storing and organizing conversations**, so that results can be retrieved easily, and old conversations can be continued.
 - ✅ Live **streaming** of replies is supported.
-- ❌ Other features of the ChatGPT subscription, namely **search and plugins**, are interesting but ultimately rather useless gimmicks, and I do not implement them.
+- ❌ Other features of the ChatGPT subscription, namely **web search and plugins**, are interesting but ultimately rather useless gimmicks, and I do not implement them.
 - 🔜 As an additional feature, this UI will allow **editing the system prompt** in a convenient manner, and storing and editing multiple bot personas.

 [^1]: Access to the GPT4 API requires a special application and is not publicly available.
 This project will therefore be most useful for AI engineeres/researchers/students.